gatsbyjs/gatsby/docs/docs/recipes.md

 - [Using the Static Folder](/docs/static-folder/)
 - [More on all image techniques in Gatsby](/docs/images-and-files/)

-### Optimizing and querying for images with gatsby-image
+### Optimizing and querying local images with gatsby-image

 The `gatsby-image` plugin can take out much of the pain of optimizing images for your site.
 Once installed, Gatsby will generate optimized resources to improve loading.
-Those resources can be queried with GraphQL and passed into Gatsby's image component to do the heavy lifting for you.
+Those resources can be queried with GraphQL and passed into Gatsby's image component to do the heavy lifting of creating different image sizes and loading them at the right times for you.

 #### Prerequisites